A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Grammar Problems

 \subsection{Binary Grammar}

+The first grammar we consider has only two production rules, both of which can be applied to any string.

-Let $\epsilon$ be the empty string.
+\paragraph{Definition} Let $\epsilon$ be the empty string.
 The \emph{binary grammar} consists of two production rules, $\epsilon\to a$ and $\epsilon\to b$ over the alphabet $B=\{a,b\}$.
 The starting string is the empty string $\epsilon$.
 A maximum depth $D$ of the search graph is imposed, and strings on level $k$ are goals with iid probability $p_k$, $0\leq k\leq D$.
 Since the left hand substring of both production rules is the empty string, both can always be applied at any place to a given string.
-The resulting graph is shown in \autoref{fig:clustered}.
+The resulting graph is shown in \cref{fig:clustered}.

+\paragraph{Analysis} To get a sense of the induced search graph, the number of children and parents of a node can be calculated by simple combinatorics.
 Consider a node $v$ at level $d$.
-Its children are reached by either adding an $a$ or by adding a $b$.
+Its children are reached by either adding an $a$ or by adding one $b$.
 Let $\# a$ denote the number of $a$'s in $v$, and let $\# b$ denote the number of $b$'s in $v$.
 Then $\# a+1$ distinct strings can be created by adding a $b$, and $\# b+1$ distinct strings can be created by adding an $a$.
-In total then, $v$ will have $(\# a+1)+(\# b+1)=d+2$ children.
-Nodes further to the right will have more of their children previously discovered.
+In total then, $v$ will have $(\# a+1)+(\# b+1)=d+2$ children, i.e.\ $\bdown(v)=d+2$ for any node on level $d$.
 The number of parents of a node is the number of contiguous $a^i$ and $b^j$ segments.
 For example, $bbaaab$ have three segments $bb$-$aaa$-$b$ and three parents $b\, aaa\, b$, $bb\, aa\, b$ and $bb\, aaa$.
 A parent always differs from a child by the removal of one letter from one segment, and within a segment it is irrelevant which letter is removed.

-The first node on level $n$ that DFS reaches in the binary grammar problem is $\delta_n=a^n$ for $0\leq n\leq D$, assuming that the production rule $\epsilon\to a$ is always used first by DFS.
-The following lemma derives an expression for the descendant counter $\lbg$ required by \autoref{pr:dfs-cb}.
-Incidentally, the number of level-$d$ $\delta_n$ explorables $A_{n,d}$ (\autoref{sec:dfs-cb}) gets an elegant form in the binary grammar problem.
+Assuming that the production rule $\epsilon\to a$ is always used first by DFS, the first node on level $n$ that DFS reaches in the binary grammar problem is $\delta_n=a^n$ for $0\leq n\leq D$.
+The following two lemmas derive expressions for \ the length-to-depth counter $\lbg$ and $\bar\lbg$ required by \cref{pr:dfs-cb}.
+Incidentally, the number $A_{n,d}$ of level-$d$ $\delta_n$ explorables (defined in \cref{sec:dfs-cb}) gets an elegant form in the binary grammar problem.